jitendramarndi/zoo-animals/Answers.md

 **Cohesion**

 Cohesion indicates the degree to which a class or function has a single, well-focused purpose.
-If a class or method has low cohesion, then it means that it is performing multiple tasks.
+In the context of Object-oriented classes, if a class has low cohesion, then it means that it is performing multiple tasks.
 On the other hand, if it has high cohesion, then it means that it has one single and well-focused responsibility.
 Higher cohesiveness leads to better design.
+The same is applicable to methods or functions in the program.

 **Bad use of cohesion:**